josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Conflict of Interest and Expectations for Behavior

 The Board of Trustees shall develop, with community feedback, and establish a Conflict of Interest policy, according to best practices.
 Individual trustees shall file a conflict of interest form annually or more frequently as their potential conflicts change.
-The Board shall publish these forms annually, and if a Trustee does a subsquent update shall publish that within 30 days of the update.
+The Board shall publish these forms annually, and if a Trustee does a subsequent update shall publish that within 30 days of the update.

 In addition, the Board shall similarly develop a Code of Ethics and Code of Conduct, and establish any necessary travel or other policies.

-No member of the Board of Trustees shall be permitted to operate as a paid consultant to the IETF, the IETFAdminOrg Executive Director, IAB, IESG, or ISOC.
+No member of the Board of Trustees shall be permitted to operate as a paid consultant to the IETF, the LLC Executive Director, IAB, IESG, or ISOC.
 In addition, prospective Trustees shall be asked to complete a conflict of interest form during the period of their consideration for board service, such as during the NomCom cycle.
-For those board members being selected by the IAB, the IETF NomCom or the IETFAdminOrg Board, the prospective trustee shall document any paid consultant or customer relationships with members of their respective selection group (e.g. IAB, IETF NomCom, LLC Board).
+For those board members being selected by the IAB, the IETF NomCom or the LLC Board, the prospective trustee shall document any paid consultant or customer relationships with members of their respective selection group (e.g. IAB, IETF NomCom, LLC Board).

 ## Staffing